 Transcribe of “There Are No Stupid Questions”

 – Hey, guys, Neil Waterhouse.
+There Are No Stupid Questions.
 One thing that slows people down with not just building online businesses.
 But pretty much everything in life.
-Is this thought process that in their head that the question that they wanna ask it too basic, or too stupid to ask.
+No stupid questions, Is this thought process that in their head that the question that they want to ask it too basic, or too stupid to ask.
 Most human beings young and old will take the option of wasting precious minutes, hours, days, weeks, and even months.
 Trying to figure out something themselves rather than just risk their ego by asking for help.
 And yes, for the women watching this, yes, males are normally worse at asking for help than females.

 Now, most people feel that if they ask this question in their head that they feel could be perceived as stupid.
 Then the person that they’re asking will think of them as being unintelligent.
 It’s kind crazy, though, because the word intelligence, according to the Oxford dictionary.
 Means the ability to acquire and apply knowledge and skills.
 So if part of being an intelligent person is having the ability to acquire knowledge.
 According to the Oxford dictionary, if you ask a question, you’re being intelligent.